-Each component of the course valued at 25% or greater (Phases III & IV) must achieve a passing grade (minimum B-, or the 4-point or percentage equivalent) for student to pass the course as a whole.
-Because the studio work is evaluated during the interim and final reviews, all work must be completed on time, and all students must take part in the presentations and reviews.
+Each component of the course must achieve a passing grade (minimum B-, or the 4-point or percentage equivalent) for a student to pass the course as a whole.
+Because the studio work is evaluated during presentations with guest reviewers, all work must be completed on time, and all students must take part in the presentations and reviews.
 Late submission of material to be presented in studio reviews is not acceptable (grades will be deducted for work submitted later than the deadline specified in the course schedule, project brief or as discussed in class).
-For reviews / presentations, all work (printed hardcopies and digital) must be pinned up / uploaded before 2:00pm of the day of the presentation.
-It is mandatory to submit digital files of all coursework through D2L by 2:00pm on the dates specified in the course schedule.
+For reviews / presentations, all work (printed hardcopies and digital) must be pinned up / uploaded at the times specified in each Project Brief, always a few hours before the time scheduled for the presentation.
+It is mandatory to submit digital files of all coursework through D2L on the dates specified in the course schedule and / or project briefs.
+Students who miss a required component of the class will receive a failing grade.